 Aurora held more market share than than any of its slot car competitors, no matter what scale.
 Probably the most memorable of the Aurora slot cars was the Thunderjet 500 in 1963.
 Some slot-historians claim that the diversity is actually partially responsible for Aurora's demise.
 From the earliest days after acquiring Playcraft's Highway slot car system, to Postage Stamp Trains and 1:32 scale slot cars, Aurora tried to offer something for everyone.

-What's your 'Aurora' worth?
-Here are some recently sold items (Australia).
+What's your Aurora worth in 2021?
+Here are some recently sold items.

 |Aurora Afx Ho Scale Huge Slot Car Track Extras 2 Sets||09/2021||AU $122.50|